eashwarsoma/TDA-benchmark/README.md

 Video explanations can be found [here](https://tinyurl.com/TDABench).
 Video 1-4 describe the background and theory for persistent homology.
 Video 5 explains how to reproduce the figures and analysis using our data.
 Video 6 explains how to generate the data by performing the benchmarking on your machine.

+Summarized Steps:
+1. Clone whole repository to your local machine
+2. To reproduce figures, open the Final_Figures_Reproducible.R script.
+Running the whole script reproduces the figures.
+Detailed comments are provided in the script to explain each step.
+3. To reproduce data for execution time, open the "Benchmark_Runtime.R" script.
+Detailed comments are provided in the script that explain how to select which point clouds you would like to benchmark.
+Running the whole script will generate a csv file that the script will append benchmark new data to as the script finishes each benchmark.
+4. To reproduce data for object size, perform the same steps except in the "Benchmark_Object_Size.R" script.